 While the tuners do their job, I’m not crazy about the loose plastic grommets around the shafts.
-They aren’t held on by anything and I think they look kind of cheesy.
+They aren’t held on by anything so they just rattle around, and I think they look kind of cheesy.
 I like the fixed metal grommets on the KA-15S far better.

 Nut & Saddle

-The MK-S’s nut and saddle are plastic–pretty standard for ukes in this price range.
+The MK-S’s nut and saddle are plastic, which is pretty standard for ukes in this price range.

 I only mention this because Kala’s slightly more expensive models like the KA-S and KA-15S come with a Graph Tech “NuBone” nut and saddle.
 NuBone is a harder, denser material than plastic and will (in theory) transmit more of the strings’ vibration to the body of the uke.

-The Makala MK-S (Amazon link) is a great uke for the money and is far better than the cheap $25 models that are seemingly everywhere these days.
+The Makala MK-S is a great uke for the money and is far better than the cheap ukuleles that are seemingly everywhere these days.
 For the price, I don’t think many people would be disappointed with this ukulele.

 Still, I’d suggest taking a look at the Kala KA-15S (my review | Amazon link) before making a final decision.
 The KA-15S is nearly the same price as the MK-S and offers a few nice upgrades such as the NuBone nut and saddle, metal tuner grommets, and laser-etched rosette.